Tong Wang

 Article - Ecology-guided prediction of cross-feeding interactions in the human gut microbiome

-Akshit Goyal*, Tong Wang*, Veronika Dubinkina, and Sergei Maslov, Nature Communications, 2021
+Akshit Goyal*, Tong Wang*, Veronika Dubinkina, Sergei Maslov, Nature Communications, 2021

 February 2021